Twenty Princes Street

 The Menu

-Executive Head Chef Tony Sarton has created a menu which is built around the finest of Scottish meats and fish ingredients on offer – like their grass fed Lothian and Borders cattle, Perthshire venison and whole Scottish lobsters this is seriously high quality ingredients.
-The menu is laid out in the form of a novel whcih is fun and playful and guides you through what is available.
-Signature dishes are their steaks cooked on a Josper grill (not many places have a Josper as they are hugely expensive) but steaks cooked on them have a melt in the mouth smokey taste from the charcoal.
-As well as a good array of seafood and fish and a few creative vegetarian options there is a well balanced menu – and something for most tastes and palates.
+Executive Head Chef Tony Sarton has created a menu which is built around the finest of Scottish meats and fish ingredients on offer – like their grass-fed Lothian and Borders cattle, Perthshire venison and whole Scottish lobsters this is seriously high-quality ingredients.
+The menu is laid out in the form of a novel which is fun and playful and guides you through what is available.
+Signature dishes are their steaks cooked on a Josper grill (not many places have a Josper as they are hugely expensive) but steaks cooked on them have a melt-in-the-mouth smokey taste from the charcoal.
+As well as a good array of seafood and fish and a few creative vegetarian options there is a well-balanced menu – and something for most tastes and palates.

 dsc09350